-We have strategic partnerships with Microsoft and CGI pertaining to cloud-hosting activities for our cloud-based products.
+We have a partnership with Microsoft to provide cloud-hosting activities for our cloud-based products.
 NETSOL hosts its cloud version of Ascent, NFS Ascent[®] deployed on the cloud and LeasePak Cloud - SaaS in the high performance and cost-effective Microsoft Azure cloud environment.
 A quick start implementation program combined with hassle-free Microsoft AzureTM cloud connectivity ensures new clients see a time-to-value faster than ever before.